-Requests for simple extensions of time for assessments should be made to the unit of study coordinator (First Year Director) in the first instance.
+Requests for simple extensions of time for assessments should be made to the unit of study coordinator (First Year Director or Deputy First Year Director) in the first instance.
 Extensions longer than one week are generally not possible.
 You may still be directed to apply for Special Consideration or Special Arrangements as outlined above.

 Late assignments will only be accepted if you have an approved extension.